 4. If you do not have experience of negotiating this or similar terrain in similar conditions or worse than those prevailing, or if you are too inexperienced to take a prudent judgment on what kit is needed for your safety in these conditions, please either do not enter or hand back your number before starting.
 You can always race on a better day.

-The Hebden Bridge Fell Race starts just off Calder Holmes Park in Hebden Bridge.
+So Hebden Bridge starts just off Calder Holmes Park in Hebden Bridge.
 The route goes up to Stoodley Pike and back via Erringden Moor, with a mix of different types of terrain adding a different twist to the climb up to the Pike.
 The final run-in is along densely wooded paths and tracks and the finish is back in Calder Holmes Park.
 The route will be flagged throughout and will be well marshalled.
 This is a category BS fell race, operating under FRA rules and is a challenging race with some difficult sections for experienced runners.
 However it is suitable for those new to Fell Running as well and we ensure a safe and sensible environment to avoid any navigational issues, with a mix of trail, woodland and open moor and some steep sections to attract those new to the sport.

 Location (see map below)

 Registration and prize presentation is at Machpelah House (HX7 8AU), next to Calder Holmes Park, Hebden Bridge.
 This is between the town centre and the railway station, south side of A646 Burnley Road.
 The race starts and finishes across the river in Calder Holmes Park (at the railway station end).

 Northern Rail have kindly given us permission to use the Hebden Bridge station car park (about as near the start of the race as you can get).
 Otherwise, street parking is also available close at hand in the town centre (small charge before 6pm).

 The results below are for the previous 10 km course and there have been some slight modifications this year to add more open ground in mid course and to adjust the start and end to allow for more runners.